 Tim Shriver remembers how Special Olympics began.
 He was about 5 years old -- and the event happened in his backyard (then called Camp Shriver).
 His mother and Special Olympics founder, Eunice Kennedy Shriver, organized games like pony rides, ropes courses, kickball, capture the flag and swimming races.
 Even then he knew there was something more to these games than just fun.
 They were about challenge, education and, most importantly, inclusion.
 This year marks the 50th anniversary of the International Special Olympics Games, which were held on July 20, 1968, in Chicago.

-To commemorate the occasion, ESPN will present 50 original features that will run weekly on SportsCenter for the next year.
+To commemorate the occasion, ESPN will present 50 original features that will run weekly on SportsCenter in the U.S. and on digital for the next year.
 Each story will showcase an athlete, coach or parent, among others, who is making -- or has made -- a profound difference within Special Olympics over the years, a true game changer.
 See the schedule and aired features below.
 Please also Sign the Inclusion Pledge to include people with intellectual disabilities.

 How to Watch

-This month, look for features on the following Special Olympics game changers live on SportsCenter on ESPN from 8 to 10 a.m.
+Look for features on Special Olympics game changers live in the U.S. on SportsCenter on Wednesdays on ESPN from 8 to 10 a.m.
+ET.
 The schedule is subject to change.
 Once the features have aired, they will be available below.